AmanSharma01Prime/netflix-content-analysis/README.md

 LIMIT 5;
 ```

-**Objective:** Identify the top 5 countries with the highest number of content items.
+> **Objective:** Identify the top 5 countries with the highest number of content items.

-### 5. Identify the Longest Movie
+### 5. Count the number of titles under each genre.

 ```sql
 SELECT